RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 # Step 11 Code One Letter { .activity }

 The way that the otp code works is by each letter in your message having some number added to it.
-What to add to each letter is what each line of the __otp__ list tells you.
 If my message is "help" then I will add the first number of the otp to "h", the second number to "e" and so on.
-Unless you know what the otp says you cannot decode this message.
+Unless you have the otp you __cannot__ decode the message.

 ## Activity Checklist { .check }

-+ Put these blocks by themselves on the Alex sprite:
++ Put these blocks by themselves on the Alex sprite - beware that when you add the __broadcast__ block you will need to define a new message __transmit__.

 	```blocks
 		set [code v] to ((item (pointer) of [otp v] :: list) + (letter number))